What to Expect

 —Will I have to stand up and introduce myself?

 No!
 While we are always honored to welcome guests and visitors—and would be delighted for you to consider becoming a member of Christ Church—you will not be asked to identify yourself during a Sunday service.
 We do encourage anyone who wants to learn more about Christ Church to fill out a pew card with contact information and drop it in the collection plate so that we may welcome you more fully.
 You may also reach out using the form on our “Contact Us” page.
 Our hope is that when you are here you will worship the Lord in the beauty of holiness, not be embarrassed or made to stand out!

 —Do I have to put money in the collection plate?

 While all gifts are gratefully received, regular giving is a spiritual discipline for our members and we do not expect visitors to contribute.
 Should you feel moved to make an offering when the collection plate is passed, we thank you for your gift.
 Should you choose not to put anything in the plate, we thank you for your presence in worship!

 —How do I know when to stand, sit, or kneel?

-Anglican worship is sometimes mocked as holy calisthenics.
+Anglican worship is sometimes jokingly called “holy calisthenics.”
 It’s true, there’s a lot of movement!
 At Christ Church, we try to make all the action clear in our bulletin.
 Italicized instructions called “rubrics” spell out the custom of the Parish and of most parishioners.
-Often options are noted, and either one is acceptable (e.g. “The People kneel or stand.”).
+Often, options are noted, and in those cases either position is acceptable (e.g. “The People kneel or stand.”).
 But all worshipers should feel free to engage in the service in whatever ways are most meaningful and comfortable for them.
 Is it not your practice to make the sign of the Cross?
 Don’t do it.
 Will your knees ache from standing for all the verses of a hymn?
 Sing out from a seated position.
 Worship is about God, not about us.
 Fix your focus on him, respect the people around you, and you can’t go wrong!